Mirau interferometer

-Immersion Mirau Interferometer
+Immersion Mirau interferometer

 An immersion Mirau interferometer is a modification of a Mirau interferometer, in which the light path is immersed in a liquid medium.
-One application of an immersion Mirau interferometer is to image cells with medium.
+One application of an immersion Mirau interferometer is to image cells with growth medium.
 Since the index of refraction of the medium is substantially different from that of the neighboring air, each millimeter of medium would introduce a path length difference from the reference wave, and ideal interference conditions are lost.
 Filling the microscope optics with medium restores the ideal interference conditions.

-Simultaneous Immersion Mirau Interferometer
+Simultaneous immersion Mirau interferometer

 In immersion Mirau interferometry, the interference patterns needed to reproduce the image are acquired at different times and vibrations, if they exist, prevent maintaining the desirable phase shifts between consecutive frames.
 Thus immersion Mirau interferometry is very sensitive to vibrations.
 One solution is to acquire all interference images at the same time.
 This is known as a simultaneous immersion Mirau interferometer.